 In-office bleaching is a procedure that takes place at Dr. Hodge’s office and may take more than one visit to complete.
 Dr. Hodge will apply a protective gel to the soft oral tissues before applying the whitening gel to your teeth.
 A laser is often used to accelerate the whitening process when bleaching is performed in the office.

 In-office whitening procedures are recommended for individuals with certain types of tooth stains.
-Discoloration caused by medications, such as tetracycline, can sometimes be lightened by an in-office dental bleaching procedure such as deep bleaching.
+Discoloration caused by medications can sometimes be lightened by an in-office dental bleaching procedure such as deep bleaching.

 At-home whitening is more cost effective, but also takes more time.
 The at-home kit is comprised of a carbamide peroxide whitening solution of at least 10% and a mouth guard to keep the solution in contact with the teeth.
 This solution is applied to the teeth for a prescribed period of time a certain number of days per week.